dameekoh/cattymap/README.md

 | Feed | Damir and Zhi Lin     |
 | Backend ( Database and Storage ) |  Zhi Lin     |

-## Main Challenges
+## Main Challenges and How We Overcame Them
 - Making sure that cats within range and cats on legend changes according to users' location when they are moving.
+  + Solution: Take advantage of the reactivity in Svelte, where they automatically update the DOM based on the changes to the state variables.
 - Dynamic app updates based on user interactions.
+  + Solution: Use onValue when we fetch from database
 - Making a multi-page app in SvelteKit.
+  + Solution: We learned it!
+- Promises and asynchronous functions can be confusing.
+  + Solution: We understand it better now, but sometimes we have to go through trial and error.
+- Have difficulties uploading pictures to Firebase
+  + Solution: We cannot upload pictures to Firebase using the school WiFi.

 ## New things learnt
 - navigator.geolocation API